‘OG Insta Golf Girl’ Paige Spiranac Swings Her Driver In Skintight Pink Yoga Pants

 Social media star Paige Spiranac wowed her 2.9 million Instagram followers with a new upload where she flaunted her figure while performing a drive using virtual golfing technology.

 For the occasion, Paige wore a yoga pants and crop top combination.
-The leggings were pretty peach hue that added a feminine touch to the otherwise sporty ensemble.
+The leggings were a pretty peach hue that added a feminine touch to the otherwise sporty ensemble.
 The pants featured a high-waisted silhouette that cinched around Paige’s midriff to accentuate her hourglass figure.
 The fabric consisted of a skintight spandex-like material that flattered her curves as she moved to hit the ball.

 Showcasing her toned torso, Paige paired the leggings with a white crop top that highlighted her sun-kissed skin.
 The garment was a tank top style, which not only flaunted the model’s toned shoulders but also gave her arms a free range of motion.
 The tank featured a low scooped neckline that showcased her décolletage and collarbone.
-The hem cropped just just above her belly-button to expose a sliver of her abdomen.
+The hem cropped just above her bellybutton to expose a sliver of her abdomen.

 Paige completed the look with a pair of bright white sneakers and ankle socks.
 She styled her straight blond locks into a messy updo and allowed a few loose wisps of hair to frame her face.
 For the final touch, she sported a white golf glove on her left hand.